masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

 > 8. Decarbonization & carbon sequestration
 > 9. Resource mapping (water intake, stress analysis, discharge/re-charge, etc.)

 These are just a few of the several services that GIS & Remote Sensing offered by Créneau in the domain of agricultural field monitoring.
-We provide customized solutions, tailored to your business needs.
+We provide `customized solutions`, tailored to your business needs.
 For further details, please [contact](/#contact).
 <!--

 ### STEP-1 : Hugo installation